rosell-dk/picoQuery/0.5/builder/inc/methods/show/show.md

 We could try to come up with compliant behavior, but its an edge case...
 We go for the latter.

+In order to make show more compliant, we have added this condition to setting display value of css:
+(!el.ownerDocument.documentElement.contains(el)))
+It tests whether the element is attached the DOM.
+It should work in all targeted browsers [1](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains) Here, they claim that we should use the body element instead of the documentElement to get IE compatibility.
+But is it also neccesarry in IE9 ?[2](http://stackoverflow.com/questions/5629684/how-to-check-if-element-exists-in-the-visible-dom)
+If we turn to use body, we must remember to test for the element itselves: function isInPage(node) {
+  return (node === document.body) ? false : document.body.contains(node);
+}

+So we do always set display value on unattached nodes.
+If we did not do that, this wouldn't work:
+$​("​<p class='display-none'>​​</p>​"​)​.show​(​)

 ### zepto implementation: